kibernetiku-klubas/timely/docs/privacy-policy.md

 If this definition "consumer" applies to you, we must adhere to certain rights and obligations regarding your personal data.

-The information we collect, use, and disclose about you will vary depending on how you interact with Timely and our Services.
-To find out more, please visit the following links:

-    Personal data we collect

-    How we use your personal data

-    When and with whom we share your personal data

-Your rights with respect to your personal data

-    Right to be informed whether or not we are processing your personal data

-    Right to access your personal data

-    Right to correct inaccuracies in your personal data

-    Right to request deletion of your personal data

-    Right to obtain a copy of the personal data you previously shared with us

-    Right to opt out of the processing of your personal data if it is used for targeted advertising, the sale of personal data, or profiling in furtherance of decisions that produce legal or similarly significant effects ("profiling")

 Timely has not sold any personal data to third parties for business or commercial purposes.
 Timely will not sell personal data in the future belonging to website visitors, users, and other consumers.

 Exercise your rights provided under the Virginia CDPA

 More information about our data collection and sharing practices can be found in this privacy notice.

-You may contact us by email at REPLACETHIS@REPLACETHIS.com, by submitting a data subject access request, or by referring to the contact details at the bottom of this document.
+You may contact us by email at support@timely.lt, by submitting a data subject access request, or by referring to the contact details at the bottom of this document.

 If you are using an authorized agent to exercise your rights, we may deny a request if the authorized agent does not submit proof that they have been validly authorized to act on your behalf.